 Qualifications: Chartered Insurance Institute Financial Planning Certificate (Cert PFS), Financial services, regulation and ethics (R01), Investment principles and risk (R02), Financial planning practice (R06).

-Julian has spent 26 years in financial services working mainly in the investment, retirement and later life market.
-One of the few advisers accepted as a member of the Society of Later Life Advisers he spends much of his time planning retirement, making best use of invested capital, funding long term care and mitigating inheritance tax.
+Julian has spent over 30 years in financial services working mainly in the investment, retirement and later life market.
+He spends much of his time planning retirement, making best use of invested capital, funding long term care and mitigating inheritance tax.

 I am lucky enough to have worked with some of my clients for a number of years but unfortunately this means that we are not as young as we used to be.
-My interest in later life planning stems from personal experience after my Mother spent 14 years in care, my Father living with motor neurone disease and Father in Law living with dementia.
+My interest in later life planning stems from personal experience after my Mother spent 14 years in care, my Father living with motor neurone disease.
 Helping families through the care maze is hugely rewarding.
 Not just making sure the required support is there for the individual but taking the weight from the family or the Attorney.

-Julian volunteers as a Dementia Champion looking to encourage others to make a positive difference to people living with dementia in their community.
+Julian is a dementia friend, looking to encourage others to make a positive difference to people living with dementia in their community.
 Out of the office he is a Bee Keeper and when not up to his neck in bees, presents to the public inspiring others to support one of our most important pollinators.

-Qualifications: Accredited by the Society of Later Life Advisers (SOLLA) Diploma in Financial Planning, Financial Planning Certificate, Certificate in Life & Pensions, Award in Long Term Care Insurance, AF5 Financial Planning Process, G20 Personal Investment Planning, K10 Retirement Options, K20 Pension Investment Options.
+Qualifications: Diploma in Financial Planning, Financial Planning Certificate, Certificate in Life & Pensions, Award in Long Term Care Insurance, AF5 Financial Planning Process, G20 Personal Investment Planning, K10 Retirement Options, K20 Pension Investment Options.
 JO1 Personal Taxation, CF1 Financial Services Regulation & Ethics, CF4 Retirement Planning, CF5 Integrated Financial Planning, CF8 Long Term Care, ER1 Equity Release.

 Andrew has been an adviser for almost 20 years and a Certified Financial PlannerCM(CFPCM) since 2004.
 There are less than 1,000 CFPs in practice worldwide*.
 It is the only globally recognised qualification in Financial Planning and the only one which tests the ability to write a thorough and workable financial plan.